GODCREATOR333/Test_game-0.0.2/README.md

-# Test_game-0.0.2
+# PygameForBeginners
-# this i just a test game (space shooter) to learn how pygame module works
+A simple 2D python game designed to teach you the pygame module.